HiMTok: Learning Hierarchical Mask Tokens for Image Segmentation with Large Multimodal Model: Introduction

 We devise a three-stage training recipe to progressively integrate image segmentation capabilities into an LMM.
 Initially, our HiMTok is trained on a mask image reconstruction task.
 In the second stage, the LMM and HiMTok are trained together to align visual and language features, utilizing low-resolution images for efficiency.
 Finally, the LMM is fine-tuned with high-resolution images to adapt to more general scenarios.
 Additionally, we introduce a Hierarchical Mask Loss (HML) to facilitate the learning of hierarchical mask tokens, providing explicit supervision across different levels of granularity.
 We also incorporate a bidirectional information flow between mask tokens and box coordinates within the LMM during training.

 Through extensive experiments, our method achieves state-of-the-art performance on image segmentation tasks, including referring expression segmentation, reasoning segmentation and open-vocabulary segmentation.
 Our model also improves referring expression comprehension, a visual grounding task.
-These results demonstrate the effectiveness of HiMTok for multi-task learning in LMM.
+These results demonstrate the effectiveness of our elegant HiMTok for multi-task learning in LMM.
 Meanwhile, our competitive performance in general image understanding tasks indicates that HiMTok enables LMMs to acquire segmentation capabilities without compromising the general abilities.

 Succinctly, our contributions are as follows. \begin{itemize}[leftmargin=0.5cm] \item We propose HiMTok, an efficient hierarchical mask tokenizer capable of representing a mask image using up to 32 hierarchical tokens.
-LMMs are able to learn such sequences conveniently for effective image segmentation, without the need for an image-conditioned mask decoder or off-the-shelf segmentation foundation models. \item A three-stage training recipe and a hierarchical mask loss are devised to ensure the progressive learning of HiMTok and LMM.
-Bidirectional information flow between segmentation and detection is incorporated for the LMM training. \item Extensive experiments demonstrate that the LMM equipped with HiMTok not only shows superiority in various image segmentation tasks, but also improves visual grounding and maintains the general image understanding capability. \end{itemize}
+LMMs are able to learn such token sequences for effective image segmentation, without the need for an image-conditioned mask decoder or off-the-shelf segmentation foundation models. \item A three-stage training recipe and a hierarchical mask loss are devised to ensure the progressive learning of HiMTok and LMM.
+Bidirectional information flow between segmentation and detection is incorporated for the LMM training. \item Extensive experiments demonstrate that LMM equipped with HiMTok not only shows superiority in various image segmentation tasks, but also improves visual grounding and maintains the general image understanding capability.
+Interestingly, visual chain-of-thought by ``outputting mask tokens before box'' improves visual grounding. \end{itemize}